impostorsguides/impostorsguides.github.io/rbenv/1-n-content.md

 Here we create a series of nested directories representing the location where RBENV installs its Ruby versions.
 We then run `rbenv local` *with* an argument which corresponds to the version of Ruby that we created a fake directory for in the first step of this test.
 We then assert that the test was successful and that the contents of the (newly-created) `.ruby-version` file are the same as the argument we provided to `rbenv local`.

-The reason we had to create that fake directory in step 1 is because we don’t actually want RBENV to make a network call, pull down a real Ruby install, and set it up on our machine.
+The reason we had to create that fake directory in step 1 is because we don't actually want RBENV to make a network call, pull down a real Ruby install, and set it up on our machine.
 That would make the test take forever and could even result in a flaky test if (for example) the network was down.

 Next test: